Tornc/cc-vs_flighthud/README.md

 # cc-vs_flighthud
 Speakers are very wonky with VS, please fix 🙏.
-Also, if anyone has good quality Betty "over-G" warning sounds, PLEASE share.
+## TODO: add a proper tutorial